 PhD, philosophy, UW-Madison

 I am an aspiring fly fisherman and am overjoyed anytime I catch a Black-Earth-Creek brown trout.
 My interests are in the intersection of philosophy and theology and I have graduate degrees in both disciplines.
 I am co-editor, with Mark Linville of Philosophy and the Christian Worldview: Analysis, Assessment and Development (Bloomsbury, 2012) and with Susan Werther of C.S.
 Lewis’s List The Ten Books that Influenced Him Most (Bloomsbury, 2015).
 Philosophy has taught me the importance of identifying and evaluating presuppositions.
 Many students take a single course in Philosophy to fulfill a general-education requirement.
 I enjoy introducing students to Philosophy and helping them develop and hone their skills in critical thinking.

 MA-Italian Language & Literature, University of Wisconsin-Madison

 I’m from Wisconsin and have a deep appreciation for the natural world around me and love to explore it on foot, bike, skis or in a canoe, often with a camera in hand.
 I majored in Italian and Spanish at UW-Madison, after spending a year abroad in Bologna, Italy.
 My Master’s Degree is also from UW-Madison where I was awarded a teaching assistantship.
 Since then, I have returned to Italy on many occasions for travel and further study in Perugia, Rome and Reggio-Emilia.
-I enjoy fine art, architecture, opera and good food on a perch overlooking the sea–Italy has it all!
+I enjoy the arts, literature, opera, fine dining and good wine, especially when served at hillside cafés overlooking the Mediterranean – Italy has it all!
 Learning another language is a window into another culture which can broaden your world and lead to greater understanding of others.
 I hope to bring this experience to my students.